alanrlive/Elvtr-AI-Capstone/notebooks/README.md

 Assignment #3 - Description: Use a real dataset to perform data cleansing and feature engineering using Pandas or PySpark.

+Assignment #4 - Description: Choose a regression problem and compare the performance of Linear Regression, XGBoost, and Decision Trees.
+Document your findings.

 Assignment #5 - Description: For a given dataset, implement and compare classification (e.g., Logistic Regression) and clustering techniques (e.g., K-Means) and provide a summary of when to use each approach.